Let's See What This Guy Has Done...

 - 10:38:23: Returned to homepage

-What does this mean?
-It means this loser:
+What does this indicate?
+It shows this loser:

-He was slowly copy-pasting and trying in the browser!
-He tried for 4 minutes!
+He was trying slowly on the browser side!
+Tried for 4 minutes!

-Because Mix doesn't display spam by default after detecting it, he kept refreshing the page, wondering where his comments went.
+Because Mix detected the spam and didn't display it by default, he kept refreshing the page, confused about where his comments went.

 Hahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahaha!